10 Email Marketing Tips for Retailers

 - Would using a platform with subscriber-based pricing be more cost-effective?

-Here are some ways you can build your list:
+Here are some ways you can build your retail email list:

 - Use email capture or a signup form on your website.
-You can place signup forms on pop-up windows, static pages, and blog posts.
+Place signup forms on pop-up windows, static pages, and blog posts.

-Take, for example, mattress brand Casper’s email signup forms shown below.
-It displays a straightforward signup form in the footer of its website and makes it easy for the customer to sign up by requiring them to fill in just their email address.
+Mattress brand Casper’s email signup form is in the footer of its website and makes it easy for the customer to sign up by requiring them to fill in just their email address.
 It also has an exit pop-up signup form that uses a limited-time offer for a headline.
-Its headline hits two birds with one stone in its copy.
 Even if you’re not interested in buying a mattress, you can still shop the sale as long as you join Casper’s email list.

 - Use a POS system that captures emails.
-Even if you’re a brick-and-mortar store, the demand for digital receipts is on the rise, with 89% of respondents answering in a survey that they would like the option.
+Even if you’re a brick-and-mortar store, the demand for digital receipts is on the rise—89% of survey respondents said they would like the option.
 POS systems like Square offer the digital receipt feature.

 - Ask for emails at checkout.
 If nothing else, you can also simply ask customers if they’d like to join your email list at the point of purchase, both in-store and through online opt-in checkboxes.

 For example, New York-based bra and undies retailer LIVELY uses the Shopify POS to capture customers’ email addresses.
-Michelle Cordeiro Grant, its owner, shares that they get customers’ contact information when they come in for a fitting.
-Then, she puts them in the same nurturing email sequence and sales funnel that they use for their online store.
+Owner Michelle Cordeiro Grant shares that the brand gets customers’ contact information when they come in for a fitting.
+Then, she puts them in the same nurturing email sequence and sales funnel from its online store.

-To achieve this, you need to think about user experience—how and where your emails are being read from the viewpoint of your subscribers.
-According to GetResponse’s 2022 Email Marketing Benchmarks Report, data shows that people open emails on all types of devices (mobile, tablets, and desktops) with a strong trend toward mobile in terms of clicks (45.97%).
-Given that, you may have to consider a mobile-first mindset in creating your emails.
+According to GetResponse’s 2022 Email Marketing Benchmarks Report, people open emails on all types of devices (mobile, tablets, and desktops) with a strong trend toward mobile in terms of clicks (45.97%).
+Given that, you may consider a mobile-first mindset when creating your email marketing for retail plans.

-Designing with a mobile-first approach means structuring your email campaigns for mobile devices first.
-In doing so, emails provide an excellent user experience on all devices.
+Designing with a mobile-first approach means structuring your email campaigns for mobile devices rather than desktop.
+Mobile-friendly design tends to translate well to other devices.

-To master mobile-first email design, it is recommended that you stick to the following best practices:
+To master mobile-first email design, stick to the following best practices:

 - Keep your subject line to 30 characters or less (desktops show up to 60 characters).
 Here are a few examples of how long 30 characters look like: